aapae/aapae.github.io/_posts/book-reviews/2010-05-01-book-review-ethical-in-practice-moral-theory-and-the-professions.md

 ---
 layout: post
-title:  "Ethics in practice: Moral theory and the professions”
+title:  "Ethics in practice: Moral theory and the professions"
-authors: Andrew Alexandra and Seumas Miller, UNSW Press, 2009."
+authors: Andrew Alexandra and Seumas Miller
 date:   1 May 2010
 reviewer: Peter Bowden
 categories: book-reviews